 Perhaps this is what certain political groups desire.
 Citizens despair and resign.
 They stop driving.
 The roads are clear.
-Government can then drive anyway it wants, using any lines it wants.
+Certain groups or organizations can then drive anyway they want, using any lines they desire.
 That is true tyranny.

 The belief that the lines formed by the Declaration of Independence, the Constitution, and the Bill of Rights is the fundamental truth of America is critical to our continued success as a nation.

 If that belief is lost, then America is lost.
 This is a nation built on belief in self — and others.
 Mistrust, retribution, dictatorship, and fear is not what we want.